 Phoebe believes that working alongside parents and caregivers, and within family and child routines, is essential in supporting the child to develop the skills they need to engage and participate in everday life and play.
 She is also a strong advocate that parent education and involvement is a vital part of the therapy process.

 Phoebe is a member of Occupational Therapy Australia.

 Caitlin is an enthusiastic and vibrant member of the Optimum Movement team and strongly advocates for individuals to particpate and engage in activities that promote social inclusion and skill building.
 This is demonstrated by her involvement with soccer teams run for children of all capabilities.
 Caitlin also has extensive experience working with a variety of team sports including soccer, dance and cheerleading.

 Caitlin strives to provide holistic, family-centred therapy that is grounded within best-practice.
 She is passionate about working with children, families and teachers to work towards shared goals.

 Caitlin is a member of Occupational Therapy Australia.

 Bio & photo coming soon.

-Michelle joins Optimum Movement with a background in Early Childhood.
+Michelle joins Optimum Movement with a background in Early Childhood and will be your first point of contact when visiting our Ormiston Clinic.
 Her warm and friendly disposition is supported by a unique skill set being a mother of a child with special needs.

 Work for us